 Another favorite Club tradition is the Round Table singing after rehearsals when we retire to the upstairs meeting room at the Clubhouse.
 Here guests are introduced and invited to sing a song or tell a story after which they have the privilege of calling on anyone in the room to follow suit.
 And so it goes from member to member until all in the room have contributed.

-At the close of each Orpheus season, in early June, the Singing Members gather for our annual summer outing, as we have for well over a hundred years at the Philadelphia Cricket Club, for a strenuous day of sports, singing, and fellowship, culminating in the traditional dinner and singing on into the night.
+At the close of each Orpheus season, in early June, the Singing Members gather for our annual summer outing, for a strenuous day of sports, singing, and fellowship, culminating in the traditional dinner and singing on into the night.